 With Hiver, Christian and the other team leads have been able to gain end-to-end visibility into every team member’s workload.

-Inside the ‘Team’ view, they get a detailed account of what every agent is working on.
+Inside the ‘Team’ view, they get a detailed account of what every support rep is working on.
 This helps them distribute work evenly across the team.

 And by applying Hiver’s customizable filters, the team leads instantly see their workflow.
 What requests are being worked on at the moment?
 Which ones are pending?
 Are the most urgent ones resolved?
 They have all the answers they need.